Florida–Miami football rivalry: Series history

 The Florida Gators and Miami Hurricanes played an annual "home-and-away" series for almost half a century beginning in 1938 except for 1944 when Florida did not field a team during World War II.
 The rivalry was once the most important in the state, largely because Miami and Florida are both major college programs and began playing each other a decade before the Florida State Seminoles first took the field.

+The 1963 game was only one of 6 games across the country that went ahead and played while all others were canceled due to the assassination of President John F. Kennedy the day before.

 The yearly series ended in 1988, when the Southeastern Conference (SEC) increased the number of conference games from six to seven.
 Florida required six home football games to maintain funding levels for its athletic department, so the school decided to fill out its three game non-conference schedule with two teams that did not require a home-and-home arrangement plus Florida State, ending the series with Miami.

-Upon being hired as Florida's head ball coach in 1990, Steve Spurrier mentioned at his introductory press conference that he wanted to resume the annual series with Miami, and the schools actually signed a contract to play again beginning in 1992.
+Upon being hired as Florida's head coach in 1990, Steve Spurrier mentioned at his introductory press conference that he wanted to resume the annual series with Miami, and the schools actually signed a contract to play again beginning in 1992.
 However, the SEC increased the number of conference games to eight and added an SEC Championship Game that year, prompting Florida to cancel the agreement.
 Given the explanation at the time of cancellation, many Canes fans remain skeptical, accusing the Gators of being afraid of losing, even though at the time, the two teams split the last six games and Miami's only loss in their 1983 national title season was to Florida.
 During his long tenure at Florida, former athletic director Jeremy Foley reiterated financial concerns as well as SEC expansion as reasons for not renewing the series on an annual basis, though he remained open to playing Miami in occasional neutral-site games.

-The Gators and Hurricanes have met on the gridiron seven times since the annual series ended, with Miami holding a 5-2 edge in those contests.
+The Gators and Hurricanes have met on the gridiron eight times since the annual series ended, with Miami holding a 6–2 edge in those contests.
 Four of those games were part of a regular season home-and-home agreement spread over 11 years and two were in bowl games.
-The teams' last meeting was a 2019 season-opening neutral site game in Orlando which Florida won, 24-20.
+The teams' last meeting was featured on College GameDay as the No. 4 ranked Hurricanes defeated the Gators, 26–7 in Miami Gardens to avenge a loss the prior season.
+There are no games currently scheduled for the foreseeable future.